AviralJain32/xeno-mini-crm-backend/README.md

-# Xeno Mini CRM - Backend
+# Mini CRM - Backend

 A scalable, efficient backend system for managing customer segmentation, campaign delivery, and audience analytics for the Xeno Mini CRM platform.
 Built using Node.js, Express, TypeScript, MongoDB, Kafka, and Passport.js for OAuth login.